HeleJ/quiz-game-about-Estonia/README.md

 ## External User goals

-As a prospective user, I want to
+As a prospective user, I want to:

 * View questions and answers about Estonia to get more interest.

 * Be able to see running time.

 * Be able to see running timeline - visual running time.

-* Be able to see right answer even I selected wrong ansver.
+* Be able to see the right answer even I selected the wrong answer.

 * Be able to see my score for the game.

 * Be able to view the site on mobile/desktop/tablet.

 * Be able to access all pages and navigate without confusion, without too many clicks.

 * Submit questions.

 ## Site Owner goals

-As site owner I want
+As a site owner, I want:

 * To provide a fun, interactive site that is easy to navigate, and can be viewed on different screen sizes.

 * The user to enjoy playing the game.

-* Give some interesting facts and information about Estonia and estonians.
+* Give some interesting facts and information about Estonia and Estonians.

 ### Colour scheme